adamsilver/fdpb/10-a-really-long-form.md

 Some services, such as applying for a mortgage or registering for a bank account, involve supplying personal information, and this may involve offline processes such as sending identification documents in the post.

-How can we design forms that play nicely with this complex and long-form process that can take weeks to complete, by different people across digital and non-digital journeys?
+How can we design forms that play nicely with this complex and long-form process that can take weeks to complete?
+And by different people across digital and non-digital journeys?

-Of course, if you can simplify the process so that it's short in the first place (or even remove it altogether), all the better.
-If you can't, let's explore some useful patterns specifically designed to solve these problems.
+First thought, it must be said that if you can simplify the process so that it's short in the first place—or even remove it altogether—do that.
+If not, this chapter explores some useful patterns specifically designed to solve these things.

 ## The Check Before You Start Pattern

 One of the best ways we can help users save time, is by not wasting it in the first place.
-One way to do that is to tell users upfront what they'll need upfront along with other details such as how long it will take and if they're even eligible to apply.

-For example, to apply for an HSBC mortgage in the UK, users must:
+One way to do that is to tell users what they need to know before they start the process.
+For example, to apply for an HSBC[^] mortgage in the UK, users must:

 - constent to a credit check
 - confirm the property is in a habitual condition